fareen341/Python-Programming/README.md

 containing it should be considered a Python package or module.
 </pre>

+5. What is self in class?
+In Python, self is a convention, and not a reserved keyword, used to represent the instance of a class within the class itself.
+It is the first parameter of instance methods in Python.
+When you define a method within a class, the method should accept self as its first parameter.

+6.

+# Programming Answers
 15. Calculate sum of all numbers in a list using recursion nums = [1,2,3,4,5,6] also print sum as fibonacci series like 1+2 = 3 so on.
 <pre>
 def recursive_sum(n):